A PC(USA) church serving Jesus Christ & our neighbors in Portsmouth, OH since 1875

 These events will take place Thurs, June 5 – Sun, June 8, 2025.
 Please mark these dates on your calendar!

 Our goal is to pack 150 emergency clean-up buckets for Church World Service to celebrate our 150 years!
+The youth packed bucket #1 at our February anniversary service with donated items.

 Items are due by Sun, May 18.
 (We'll pack them at our Anniversary Open House on Sat, June 7.)